Valerss/SPRINT1/README.txt

 Welcome to calculator_val project!

-This is a simple calculator that performes a few basic operations.
+This is a simple calculator that performs a few basic operations.
 Every operation will take as an input 2 arguments.
 The operations available are 'sum', 'subtraction' and 'nroot'.